CBE544/CBE544-2019.github.io/ProjectDescription.md

 Once you have accurately completed HW1 you can use your 104 surface to place a metal dopant on the surface and subsurface (separately, so two total calculations).
 The locations are shown here as in a top view of the 104 surface.
 The simplest way to change an atom to the desired dopant is to use ase-gui, click on the atom to change, Edit (or ctrl+Y), and type in the element you want.
 Be sure to save this new trejactory because ase-gui does not automatically save any changes you make.

 <center><img src="../Images/dopantlocations.png" alt="window" style="width: 800px;"/><br>
-Locations for Dopants is LiCoO<sub>2</sub>
+Locations for Dopants in LiCoO<sub>2</sub>
 </center>

 Once you have substitued the metal dopant you can use the same relax.py script we used for HW5 to relax this system.
 Copy over the script submit the job.

-Using these models adsorb EC to the three locations (per system) shown below:
+Record the final energies which can be used to determine if the preferred dopant location is surface or subsurface.

 ### Task 2: ###
+Using these models from Task 1 we can now adsorb EC to the three locations (per system) shown below:

 Refer to the [Adsorption page](ASE/Adsorption) for instructions on how to add the EC adsorbate.

 ### Task 3: ###